russel-ra/zk-hangman/README.md

 The process described above continues until the player has run out of all 6 lives OR the player finally guesses all characters in the word correctly.
 In the former case, the host wins in the latter, the player.

+# Potential improvements
+- Accept variable length words with a maximum and minimum range (e.g. minimum 5 maximum 12)
+- Add input validation to the frontend so the user does not enter invalid inputs and cause the contract to revert
+- Add a game over screen to the frontend.
+- General UI/UX improvements